1990 1/2 Summit Street

 Along the long hall which leads from the stair landing and the filthy bathroom, filthy kitchen, in between these and Alan’s room, my own tidy corner of the galaxy lays.
 A snug little twelve by twelve alcove, hardwood floors but more or less warm, tucked, as it is, in the middle of our apartment.
 Drifting further, up a second flight of stairs which begins across the hall from my room, a third bedroom looms above, and a fourth beyond it.
 In the summer months this upper floor will turn unbearably hot, but for now this third floor’s a source of much welcome warmth.

-Hack musicians all, the three of us compile our assorted equipment in the first of these rooms and dub it our jamming facility.
+As those two are accomplished musicians and I at least enjoy bumbling along, the three of us compile our assorted equipment in the first of these rooms and dub it our jamming facility.
 Damon claims the other, in the deepest reaches of the third floor and directly above Alan’s quarters.
 His window, like the two in Alan’s room, looks down upon the steady roaring traffic of Summit Street, US 23, as it tears its way through campus en route to downtown.

 In case you’re wondering, here’s the view of a dumpster pushed up against the back wall of a house, so that its residents might theoretically launch trash straight down rather than carry it out: